Once scientists asked the question and it was not an obvious

 purposes such as oil prospecting, and for Cold War missions including

-the recovery of sunken submarines and lost nuclear weapons.
+top-secret searches for sunken submarines and lost nuclear weapons.
 Now these

 technologies were put to use for scientific oceanography, including